Out of all the glues used in woodworking, CA glue is an increasingly popular glue among woodworkers.

-To answer that question, I list all the advantages of CA glue.
+To answer that question, I list all the advantages of CA adhesives.
 After exploring this list, the answer will automatically become clear to you.

 - Ease of use.
 CA adhesives are ready to use.
 In contrast with epoxy adhesives, Superglue does not have to be mixed.
 As a result, you have not used more than necessary, which in itself is another economic advantage.

 - Versatility.
-CA glues can be used on practically all materials.
+This glues can be used on practically all materials.
 There are only a few materials, as discussed earlier in this blog, that CA glue will not adhere to.

 - CA glues have the property to bond extremely quickly.